Respiratory Care Class of 2019

 A ZOOM link will be provided 1-2 weeks prior to each meeting.

 There is no need to register.
-Please plan to have your camera on during the meeting.
+Please plan to have your camera on during the meeting and be on time.
+No one will be accepted to join once the meeting has started.

 The Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC)